 My students are everything to me and I truly treat them as if they’re my own while they attend our private school.
 Sometimes that includes a little bit of tough love, but most of the time it’s a nurturing process, helping them achieve their academic goals and sometimes healing on the inside.
 Students have attended Schelastic Academy for its self-paced program during difficult times.
 Some were overcoming deaths in the family or an illness within themselves or a family member.
 Rather than have them fail a course and even the whole year or allow them to move on without learning anything we give them the opportunity to take the time they need to process their classes and do their work at a slower pace where it’s no overwhelming.
 I have had students who were recuperating from bullying, some with special needs or circumstances and if they are a good fit, we work with all of them.

-To summarize, I just wanted you to know why I do what I do and a little bit of how we do what we do.
-You are so welcome to come and visit us if you’re in the Arlington, Texas or surrounding area.
+To summarize, I just wanted you to know why I do what I do and a little bit about how we do what we do.
+You are so welcome to come and visit us if you’re in Arlington, Texas, or the surrounding area.
 I’ve supported students from the surrounding areas here locally and throughout the state and even in other states depending on the laws for education in regard to homeschooling or schooling online.

 I hope to meet you soon!